GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you start removing things, if you get to the point where if you were to remove anything more it would not work any more — at this point it is beautiful.
+> ### Anyone who has ever written a program knows that telling a computer what you want it to do is not as easy as it sounds.
+Every detail of the computer’s desired operation must be precisely described.
+For instance, if you tell an accounting program to bill your clients for the amount that each owes, then the computer will send out a weekly bill for $0.00 to clients who owe nothing.
 >
-> ~ *Joe Armstrong (programmer)*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts